Mickekofi/EyeTubeBot/Documentation_For_Dev/Documentation_for_dev.md

 ---

-**Welcome to EyeTubeBot**: a tool for downloading videos, movies, and extracting audio from multiple platforms.
-This is the **Core(beta)** version (1.0.1), designed for developers who want to automate the process of video and audio downloads from platforms such as YouTube, Instagram, Facebook, Twitter, LinkedIn, Snapchat, and Audiomack.
+This is the basic **Core(beta)** version (1.0.1), purposed for only developers who want to automate and further modify the process of video and audio downloads from platforms such as YouTube, Instagram, Facebook, Twitter, LinkedIn, Snapchat, and Audiomack.

 ## Highlights